rchikhi/benchmphf/README.md

 However, I found that the _seq_ and the _HEM_ algorithms are faster than _phf_ during construction, and use less memory.
 For 1 billion 64-bits random integers, construction using _HEM_ takes 770 seconds and 24 GB of memory, whereas  _phf_ takes 3900 seconds and 48 GB of memory.

-All algorithms, except _scan\_mmap_, require in the order of 30 bytes per element during construction. _scan\_mmap_ is therefore only one capable of constructing large MPHFs in situations where memory is limited.
+phf and emphf, except in _scan\_mmap_ mode, require in the order of 30 bytes per element during construction. _scan\_mmap_ is therefore capable of constructing large MPHFs in situations where memory is limited.

 Notes
 -----